-7.3.6 Protection Circuits
+7.4.5 Protection Circuits

-The DRV8821 is fully protected against undervoltage, overcurrent and overtemperature events.
+The DRV8823 is fully protected against undervoltage, overcurrent, and overtemperature events.

-7.3.6.1 Overcurrent Protection (OCP)
+7.4.5.1 OCP

-All of the drivers in DRV8821 are protected with an OCP (Over-Current Protection) circuit.
+All of the drivers in DRV8823 are protected with an OCP circuit.

 The OCP circuit includes an analog current limit circuit, which acts by removing the gate drive from each output FET if the current through it exceeds a preset level.
-This circuit will limit the current to a level that is safe to prevent damage to the FET.
+This circuit limits the current to a level that is safe to prevent damage to the FET.

 A digital circuit monitors the analog current limit circuits.
-If any analog current limit condition exists for longer than a preset period, all drivers in the device will be disabled.
+If any analog current limit condition exists for longer than a preset period, all drivers in the device are disabled.